 I’ve always been the person who made time for self-care.
 Whether that meant hitting the gym before work, taking a walk on my lunch break, or just stretching before bed, I’ve always had a good idea of what self-care meant to me and how to practice it.
+Truthfully, I didn’t feel like I’d fallen for any of the common myths about self-care.

 But I realize I’m lucky.
-Now that self-care is such a hot topic, there’s a lot of misinformation about what constitutes self-care, how to practice it, and why it’s so important.
+Now that self care is such a hot topic, there’s a lot of misinformation about what constitutes self-care, how to practice it, and why it’s so important.
 Many people avoid even trying self-care because they’ve picked up so many misconceptions about it.

 If any of this sounds familiar…